Voice2Evolve® logoVoice2Evolve®

 Voice2Evolve shall:

-- Make available all information necessary for demonstrating compliance and allow audits (Art.
+8. Make available all information necessary for demonstrating compliance and support verification as described in Section 10 (Art.
 28(3)(h)).

 5. Subprocessing

-Voice2Evolve may engage subprocessors as listed in Attachment B. All subprocessors are bound by written contracts with obligations equivalent to this DPA.
-Voice2Evolve remains liable for their actions and provides reasonable prior notice, where practicable, of any new subprocessors.
-Customers may object on justified grounds.
+Voice2Evolve may engage subprocessors as listed in Attachment B. All subprocessors are bound by written contracts imposing data protection obligations equivalent to those set out in this MDPA.
+Voice2Evolve remains liable for the acts and omissions of its subprocessors.

 6. Security Measures (Art.
 32 GDPR)